winter-muted/science-scripts/README.md

 ## Descriptions

-batch-benchmark -> time various job sizes to find the best bang for (y)our buck.
+qsub-bench -> time various job sizes to find the best bang for (y)our buck.
+(BETA!!)

+qsub-batch -> batch submission of pbs files.
+(BETA!!)

-batch-del -> delete all jobs you are currently running when mistakes are made.
+del-batch -> delete jobs you are currently running when mistakes are made. (not implemented yet)

-lab-stats -> query the database to see who is hogging the queue.
+lab-stats -> query the database to see who is hogging the queue. (not implemented yet)

 ## Contribute
 To improve a script or add a new one, make a pull request.
+It is recommended that you use a devel branch.

 New scripts must have a help interface.